Written By:

 If you are new to personal cooling appliances, you may wonder how to fix a stand fan.
-Some of the best fans, after all, are standing designs, and these appliances are susceptible to all kinds of repair and maintenance issues.
+Some of the top fans can be standing designs, and these appliances are susceptible to all kinds of repair and maintenance issues.
 So how do you troubleshoot problems with stand fans and conduct minor repairs?
-Keep reading to find out.
+To fix a standing fan, unplug it from the wall first.
+Clean the blades, tighten the screws, and lubricate the motor bearings.
+Replace any broken parts.
+Test the oscillation and airflow.

 KEY TAKEAWAYS: